Data care: Slow computing

 Data care calls for "slow computing," which is an ethical way to morally utilize people's data that intends to protect their privacy in regards to data-driven systems.
 In other words, slow computing prioritizes protecting people's private information on digital and mobile devices, so they may use these devices without feeling harassed, stressed, or exploited in any way.
 Then people will be able to enjoy using these devices in conjunction with the slow living movement of enjoyment, patience, sovereignty, authenticity, responsibility, and sustainability.
 Enforcing the idea of slow computing would involve encouraging corporations to employ market-led regulations on data, and promoting practices such as privacy-by-design.
 Also encouraging political parties to implement slow computing ideologies into their systems as policy proposals.
-Governments could also implement their own forms of slow computing for better data care, encouraging fair information principles, privacy-by-design, enacting new legislations that protect people's rights, while also employing other methods of slow computing in their programs and practices.
+Governments could also implement their own forms of slow computing for better data care, encouraging fair information principles, privacy-by-design, enacting new legislation that protects people's rights, while also employing other methods of slow computing in their programs and practices.
 Avoiding data extraction will also help improve data care; industry-led moves, government and policy makers employing new regulations, and data sovereignty agreed upon by communities.
 A digital society and economy that focuses on a slow computing world would focus on fairness, equity, and justice.